it-at-m/stadtbezirksbudget/docs/src/architecture/adr/12-use-comments.md

 ## Context

 Readable code is very important for every project.
-The aim is for good code that explains itself and thus only requires a description above methods/classes.
-In complex or misleading cases, comments are desired.
+The aim is for good code that explains itself.
+Javadoc comments provide structural documentation for public
+APIs, while inline comments are desired only in complex or misleading cases.

 ## Decision